ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-proposal.md

 *   ***Note:** The final tier and pricing will be customized based on the specific needs of the pilot municipalities.
 Overage rates for services beyond the package allowance will be pre-defined in the final agreement.
 Costs for province-wide expansion will be re-evaluated following the pilot.*

-## 7. A Partnership for a Resilient Camarines Sur
+## 7. A Strategic Alliance: Partnership & Intellectual Property

-[Your Company Name] is more than a vendor; we are a dedicated partner in achieving the province's public safety goals.
-We are committed to providing a world-class solution and the long-term support required to ensure its success.

-By investing in Project LINGKOD, the Provincial Government of Camarines Sur will not only protect its citizens but also establish itself as a national leader in innovative, effective disaster management.
+Getaka Labs and RDG Digital Consulting are uniquely positioned to revolutionize disaster management in the Philippines.
+To formalize this relationship, we propose a strategic alliance built on the following principles:

+*   **Core Platform IP:** Getaka Labs retains full ownership of the core intellectual property, architecture, and source code of the LINGKOD Intelligence Platform.
+This ensures the platform's continued innovation and stability.
+*   **Exclusive Partnership:** Getaka Labs will designate RDG Digital Consulting as its **exclusive Reseller and Implementation Partner for the Local Government Unit (LGU) sector in the Philippines**.
+This provides RDG with a unique and powerful solution to bring to market, ensuring a strong competitive advantage.
+*   **IP of Customizations:** Any bespoke modules or significant enhancements developed specifically for an RDG client will be considered joint IP, with a clear path to full ownership by RDG, reflecting the value they add in tailoring the solution to specific client needs.
+*   **Revenue Model:** This partnership will be governed by a standard royalty and licensing agreement, ensuring both parties share in the success of future deployments and fostering a long-term, mutually beneficial relationship.

 ## 8. Next Steps

-We are eager to discuss this strategic initiative with you further.
-We propose the following next steps:

-1. Schedule a meeting to present this phased proposal and demonstrate the core concepts of the LINGKOD platform.
-2. Collaborate with your PDRRMO to identify the ideal municipalities for the pilot program.
-3. Finalize the formal agreement to commence Phase 1 in January 2026.
+We are excited by the prospect of this partnership and are ready to support RDG Digital Consulting in the next steps of the procurement process.
+We recommend:

+1. A joint strategy session to align on the final proposal to be submitted to the Provincial Government of Camarines Sur.
+2. Finalizing the formal partnership agreement between Getaka Labs and RDG Digital Consulting.
+3. Preparing a joint presentation and demo for the provincial leadership.

-Thank you for your vision and leadership.
-We are confident that together, we can build a safer future for Camarines Sur.
+Thank you for this opportunity.
+We are confident that by combining our strengths, we can deliver a landmark project that will set a new benchmark for public safety in the Philippines.